mavryk-network/taquito/docs/wallets.md

 author: Michael Kernaghan
 ---

-## Wallets available for use with Tezos
+## Wallets available for use with Mavryk

-Here's a list of the Tezos wallets we know of.
-Wallets that support the [TZIP-10](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-10/tzip-10.md): Wallet Interaction standard should work with Tezos dApps.
+Here's a list of the Mavryk wallets we know of.
+Wallets that support the [TZIP-10](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-10/tzip-10.md): Wallet Interaction standard should work with Mavryk dApps.

 |       Name        |          Type           | TZIP-10 |            Product web site             |                                         Source code                                          |
 | :---------------: | :---------------------: | :---------------------------------------------------------------------------------: | :-------------------------------------: | :------------------------------------------------------------------------------------------: |